 The Product Instance page in the Administration tool allows you to maintain existing records.
-To add a new product instance, you will have to use the script delivered as part of the installation package.
+To add a new product instance, use the script delivered as part of the installation package.

 For more details, refer to Oracle Utilities Analytics for Oracle Utilities Extractors and Schema and Oracle Utilities Analytics Dashboards Installation Guide and check the Configure Source sub-section under Post Installation Tasks of Oracle Data Integrator ELT Installation section in the chapter 5.